[pest egg: 17]

 Mrs. Mitja had merely nodded her head once in acceptance, with slightly raised eyebrows.
 "Fine."

 This had been unanticipated.
 Cynth had expected a little bit of pushback.
 Thrown off, she had begun to figuratively backpedal, as if the old woman had used reverse psychology.
 "It doesn't have to be tomorrow.
-And maybe it only needs to be an hour.
+And maybe it only needs to be a couple hours.
 It could wait, though, if you think you need me tomorrow-"

 "Don't come in tomorrow.
 At all.
 I ran this place just fine before you began working here, I can manage a day on my own."